SakshiMakwane/missingskill-learning/README.md

 var c = "true";
 ```
 2.**Let**
-This variable is declare in ES6 due to drowback of _var_ Variable.It has lexical scope.You cannot redeclare _let_ varibale.
+This variable is declared in ES6 due to the drawback of _var_ Variable.
+It has lexical scope.
+You cannot redeclare _let_ variable.
 You can update it.

 **_Synatx: let VariableName = Value;_**